 If you do not provide us with personal data which we need to deliver a service, we will try to provide the service, but it may be impossible.

 N.B.
 Please do not provide us with the personal data of anyone else without their permission, unless you have obtained the explicit consent from that person.

 How else have we obtained your personal data?

-We never buy customer data for direct marketing purposes.
-We do access customer data via publicly accessible sources.
-If you wish to object to any direct marketing you receive from Recognize Ltd, or would like to request removal from our database, you should contact us by email (email@example.com) or by letter.
+- Where we buy in your personal data (name and company or corporate email address from marketing companies or other business partners) personal data for direct marketing purposes.
+If you wish to object to any direct marketing you receive from Recognize Ltd, or would like to request removal from our database, you should contact us by email (firstname.lastname@example.org) or by letter.